valhalla/valhalla-docs/map-matching/api-reference.md

 It is important to note that all service requests should be *POST* because `shape` or `encoded_polyline` can be fairly large.

-The Map Matching service is in active development.
-You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
-To report software issues or suggest enhancements, open an issue in GitHub within the [Valhalla repository](https://github.com/valhalla/valhalla).
-You can also send a message to routing@mapzen.com.

 ## Trace route action

 The `trace_route` action takes the costing mode and a list of latitude,longitude coordinates, for example, from a GPS trace, to turn them into a route with the shape snapped to the road network and a set of guidance directions.
 You might use this to take a GPS trace from a bike route into a set of narrative instructions so you can re-create your trip or share it with others.